AcalephStorage/consul-alerts/README.md

 | unknown  | 404  |

 `http://consul-alerts:9000/v1/health/wildcard?node=<node>&service=<serviceId>&check=<checkId>&status=<status>&alwaysOk=true&ignoreBlacklist=true`
-`v1/health/wildcard` is similiar to `v1/health` but returns all matched checks (omitted service/node/check params assumed as any) .
+`v1/health/wildcard` is similar to `v1/health` but returns all matched checks (omitted service/node/check params assumed as any) .
 Values returned in JSON form, status code 503 if one of services in critical state.

-Additional params are ignoreBlacklist and alwaysOk which forces status code to 200 regardingless of checks status.
+Additional params are ignoreBlacklist and alwaysOk which forces status code to 200 regardless of checks status.

 Contribution